Continuing Education Activity

 Adverse Effects

+It may also increase the risk of pyloric stenosis in the newborn.
+All antibiotics carry a significant risk of nausea, vomiting, abdominal pain, and diarrhea.
+Erythromycin is a motilin agonist, which increases the likelihood of gastrointestinal side effects compared to other antibiotics.[18]
 All macrolide antibiotics cause QT prolongation.
-Azithromycin causes the least QT prolongation, usually clinically insignificant.
+Azithromycin causes clinically insignificant QT prolongation.
 Clarithromycin causes greater QT prolongation.
-Erythromycin is known to cause major prolongation of the QT interval and carries a risk of torsades de pointes.
-This arrhythmia may cease on its own, or it may degenerate into ventricular fibrillation, a deadly heart rhythm.[15][16][17]
+Erythromycin is known to cause significant prolongation of the QT interval and carries a risk of torsades de pointes.[19]
+This arrhythmia may cease on its own or may degenerate into ventricular fibrillation, which can be fatal.[20]
+There also exists a risk of rash, allergic reaction, and reversible deafness.
+Rare side effects include Stevens-Johnson syndrome and toxic epidermal necrolysis.[21]

 Contraindications